 2) Check blood sugar levels to track how well your diabetes is being treated; it is helpful to keep a running log that can be shared with your doctor.

 3) If there are abnormally high or low readings, especially on more than 1 occasion, make sure to keep your doctor informed – or call 911 if very abnormal or you don’t feel well.

 4) As much as you can do to help change the factors that can worsen diabetes – losing weight, improving diet, and walking or exercising more – the greater control you will have and impact your own health.

-Doing all of the things needed stay health as a Type II diabetic can seem overwhelming.
+Doing all of the things needed stay healthy as a Type II diabetic can seem overwhelming.
 But, the more you can participate in your own health care, the more you will benefit.
 Mnemo can help you and your care provider to better manage your type II diabetes.